Agora - where research meets the public

 The project plan must be uploaded as a PDF file.
 It will be sent to international experts.
 For this reason, it has to be written in English.

-Closely follow the instructions provided in mySNF or in the following document:
+Closely follow the instructions provided in mySNF and in the following document:

 Guidelines for CV and major achievements